thisisevilevil/evilevil365/_posts/2026-02-02-VBScript-Deprecation.md

 DISM /Online /Remove-Capability /CapabilityName:VBSCRIPT~~~~
 ```

 1 thing is almost certain: Decades worth of Excel macros will break, and will need to be re-written in Javascript, PowerShell or another language.
-But if you haven't started already, it's time to start communicating widely to your organization that this change is happening.
+But if you haven't started already, it's time to start communicating widely to your organization that this change is happening, so everyone can prepare accordingly.

 ## The Takeaway